Postgraduate masters loans

 The Student Loans Company will pay your loan directly to you in three instalments per year of study.
 Each year’s amount will be paid in three instalments of 33%, 33% and 34%.

 Payments will be made following confirmation from the University that you are in attendance and are on track to complete the course within its specified duration.
-The payments will be scheduled as follows:
+Your payment dates will be confirmed on your Student Finance Notification Entitlement letter, which you can find on your online account.

 If you are studying over 2 years or more you will receive half of your loan in your first year and half in your second year.